 Barely adapted from”Flavors of Morocco” by Ghillie Basan

-The original recipe calls for 1 teaspoon of ground cumin.
+Note: The original recipe calls for 1 teaspoon of ground cumin.
 I often omit it or use only a scarce pinch as 1 teaspoon seems a bit much to my taste.
 But do as your palate wants you to do.
-Also, remember, the chickpeas must be warm when you add other ingredients to them – this will allow for the chickpeas to absorb all the flavors nicely.
+Also, remember, the chickpeas must be warm when you add other ingredients to them—this will allow for the chickpeas to absorb all the flavors nicely.

-1 1/4 cups dried chickpeas (garbanzos), soaked in plenty of cold water overnight
+1 1/4 cups dried chickpeas (garbanzo beans), soaked overnight in plenty of cold water

 1 medium red onion, cut in half lengthwise, then in half crosswise, and sliced with the grain